Document

 4.5 Accessible kitchens

-Specialist or non-standard integrated hobs and ovens can be included as part of the DFG and grant funded works if they are assessed as being an essential part of the adaptation to meet the resident’s needs.
+Specialist or non-standard integrated hobs and ovens can be included as part of the DFG and grant funded works if they are assessed as being an essential part of the adaptation to meet the resident’s specific health-based needs.

-4.6 Review of policy
+4.8 Review of policy

 The relevant officer for each of the Councils (Director or Head of Service level) will have delegated authority to make changes and amendments to the policy as agreed by the DFG Steering Group and/or the West Sussex Chief Executives Board.